sri-arjuna/tui/docs/README.md

 It provides you with commands named similar to their GNU originals or by its task and warps its output with TUI.

-_Either think of TUI as a simpler zenity/curses, or as a metapher: If your script is a php-website then tui is html._
+_Either think of TUI as a simpler zenity/curses, or as a **metapher**: If your script is a php-website then tui is html._ (it is not ment to be used for websites!)

 Description / Helpers: